Revilo0509/RevSS/README.md

-# RevSS
+# Revilo Save System

-This is a simple library for globally storing variables
+This is a simple library for storing variables between runs in your python projects.

 ## Installation
 Type `pip install RevSS` into the cmd